chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server_ha.rst

       $ opscode-manage-ctl reconfigure

-   This step is required for each of the front end servers in the |chef server oec| deployment.
+   This step is required for each of the front end servers in the |chef server| deployment.

 .. #.
 Verify the installation:
 ..